wolfgangj/okami/README.md

 ## Getting started

 The `welcome` program in the directory `apps` is an example that you can modify to try out Wok.
+Make sure to comment/uncomment the syscall constants for your operating system.

 ## Questions?